Kimber and Rusty's #3 Male

 I'm happy to announce the arrival of Kimber's puppies born Wednesday March 30, 2022.

+I've marked the price of this puppy down to $700 in hopes to find this puppy a furever home sooner.
 The deposit is $200 to reserve a puppy until he/she is ready to go on Wednesday May 25,2022.
-The deposit is nonrefundable and goes towards the purchase price of $900 for each puppy.
+The deposit is nonrefundable and goes towards the purchase price.

 I expect these puppies will have awesome prey and ball drives like both of their parents.
 All puppies are Black Brindle in color and are huge, this is a repeat breeding of Kimber and Rusty!